DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - Situations like this requires collaboration and legal counsel
     - Cloud practitioners must be aware of multiple sets of laws and regulations and the risk introduced by conflicting legislation across geography and jurisdiction e.g copyright and intellectual property laws, data residency and safeguards for required for privacy compliance, data breaches and data breach notifications, internation import/export laws

+- **Cyber Kill/Attack Chain**: The cybersecurity kill chain is a term that describes each step an attacker takes when attacking an asset.
+When designing a cybersecurity program, organizations should add controls that address each step of the kill chain to reduce an attack's likelihood of success.
-- **Cyber Kill/Attack Chain** a seven-steps to identify and stop attacks: (RWDEICA 🟡Reckless Wizards Delve Eagerly Into Crytic Arcanum)
+- The Cybersecurity Kill Chain developed by 📝Lockheed Martin has seven steps to identify and stop attacks: (RWDEICA 🟡Reckless Wizards Delve Eagerly Into Crytic Arcanum)
   - ✏️Stage I: Reconnaisance
   - ✏️Stage II: Weaponization
   - ✏️Stage III: Delivery